Uokoroafor/file-transfer-api/README.md

 ### Setting up the Environment

 Before running the application, you need to set the environment variables.
-First set whether you want to use local storage or AWS.
+First set whether you want to use local or AWS storage and database.
+This can be done by setting the values of the variables below:
 - **FILE_STORAGE_TYPE** : This is the type of storage to use.
 It can be either `local` or `aws`.
+- **DATABASE_LOCATION**: This is the location of the database.
+It can be either `local` or `aws`.

 The variables below need to be set if you are using local storage and a local database:
 - **UPLOAD_DIRECTORY**: This is the directory where files will be uploaded to.
 - **DOWNLOAD_DIRECTORY**: This is the directory where files will be downloaded to.
 - **LOCAL_DATABASE_URL**: This is the url of the local database.
 It is only required if the `FILE_STORAGE_TYPE` is set to `local`.
-- **DATABASE_LOCATION**: This is the location of the database.
-It is only required if the `FILE_STORAGE_TYPE` is set to `aws`.

 Note that the table name is set to `files` by default.
 This can be changed by setting the `LOCAL_DATABASE_TABLE_NAME` environment variable.